getpronto-io/getpronto-sdk/readme.md

 A JavaScript/TypeScript SDK for the GetPronto API.
 This SDK allows you to manage files and images on the GetPronto platform.

+Full documentation can be found in [our docs area](https://www.getpronto.io/docs).

 ## Installation

 ```bash